Chapter 8. Access Control

 The following is an example of this usage.
 The table INFO has a column that determines the geographic region for each row of data and another column that holds the expiration date for this row.
 The owner of the schema can access and change the data in all the rows of this table.
 A group of ordinary users with the eu_admin role is only allowed to access the data for a certain region.
 Another group with the eu_user role is only allowed to access the rows before the expiration date.

-CREATE TABLE info(id INT PRIMARY KEY, info VARCHAR(100), region VARCHAR(32) NOT NULL, expires DATE NOT NULL)
+CREATE TABLE info(id INT PRIMARY KEY, information VARCHAR(100), region VARCHAR(32) NOT NULL, expires DATE NOT NULL)

 -- there is also a foreign key constraint on the REGION column to reference a list of valid region names.